 STANDING OR SPECIAL COMMITTEES

 - An Executive Committee will be comprised of the Chapter officers.

 - Standing Committees shall perform the duties that these Bylaws describe and other duties as may be directed by the Board.
 The President, subject to Board approval, shall appoint members to the Standing Committees.
 The committee will elect a chair person from their ranks.
 The Vice President will chair the Nominations Committee and appoint, subject to Board approval, members to this committee.

 - The president, with the approval of the Board of Directors, shall appoint such other committees, subcommittees or task forces as are necessary and which are not in conflict with other provisions of these bylaws, and the duties of any such committees shall be prescribed by the Board of Directors upon their appointment.

-ARTICLE XIV: ELECTIONS
+ARTICLE THIRTEEN: ELECTIONS

 - Officers and other members of the Board shall be elected annually to serve for 1 year or until successors are elected.